Recommendations

 Two white traders in the darkest Africa of the 1870s find a missionary's daughter, who was captured as a child by a savage tribe and now worshiped as a goddess.

 The influence of W.S.
-Van Dyke in Trader Horn can be felt in the way modern Adventure films handle emotional resonance.
+Van Dyke in Trader Horn can be felt in the way modern Action films handle emotional resonance.
 From the specific lighting choices to the pacing, this 1931 release set a high bar for atmospheric immersion.

 Dir: Wilfred Lucas